 - Interest on the money in the account

 - Ability to set up direct debits and standing orders

-The overdraft limit quoted by the bank when you open an account might be an ‘up to’ amount increased only by agreement during the years that you are a student.
-If you go beyond your authorised overdraft limit, then expensive charges will apply.
-You should speak to your bank immediately if this is likely to happen, as it could hurt your credit rating and ability to borrow in the future.
+You should speak to your bank immediately, if you think that this is likely to happen, as it could hurt your credit rating and ability to borrow in the future.

 Managing your budget through your student account

 The majority of payments you make and receive will be done through your student bank account.

 You should set and stick to a realistic budget, to stay within the authorised overdraft limit that you’ve agreed with your bank.

 There are a few reasons why you might decide to open more than one account:

 - to manage your budget more effectively.
 For example, paying accommodation fees with one account and using another for daily spending